bocoup/learn-ssh/exercises/ssh-key-passphrases/overview.md

 ## LEARNING OBJECTIVES

 - Why is a SSH key passphrase desirable?
-- How do you add a passphrase to a private key lacking one?
+- How do you add a passphrase to a private key?
 - What tool can be used to manage private keys?